KhushiThakur-AI/Crypto-Trading-Bot/README.md

 I am not a financial advisor.
 Use at your own risk.
 Never use real money without fully understanding what the code does.

+> 🔒 **Security Note:** This project is configured for paper trading only.
+All API keys and sensitive details are stored privately using environment variables and are not exposed anywhere in this repository.

 **🙌 Created by @KhushiThakur-AI**